- How To Teach Meditation Step 1: Choose Your Audience

 Obviously, it should go without saying, that you need to put your details on the card: your phone number, address, your name and the name of your business.

-Order in bulk too; it’s cheaper and saves you time in the long run.
+Pro tip: order marketing materials in bulk.
+It’s cheaper and saves you time in the long run.

 How To Teach Meditation Step 9: Advertise